mathematicalcoffee/beamerposter-rmarkdown-example/Readme.md

 At the moment it consists of an example Rmd file, a pandoc template for beamer, and the beamer style file.
 It compiles from R, but doesn't actually support the knitr yet (oops).

+The idea is that it will be much more standalone - remove the custom colour definitions, custom boxes (well check - they might look worse) and basically everything except the custom headline?
+(Maybe I don't even need that?) - you could just use your favourite beamer theme, right?
+The main thing I need to do is mod the font sizes.
+So perhaps reduce the number of files needed?

 ## YAML frontmatter

 ### Title, authors, institutions